martin-lalev/FlooidLayout/README.md

 Add the following line to your Podfile:

 ```
-pod 'FlooidLayout', '~> 1.0.2'
+pod 'FlooidLayout', '~> 1.0.4'
 ```

 ### Swift Package Manager

-Add the following dependency to your Package.swift (or use the url and version rule below when integrating via Xcode 11):
+Add the following dependency to your Package.swift:

 ```
-.package(url: "https://github.com/martin-lalev/FlooidLayout.git", .upToNextMajor(from: "1.0.2"))
+.package(url: "https://github.com/martin-lalev/FlooidLayout.git", .upToNextMajor(from: "1.0.4"))
 ```

 ## How it works

-FlooidLayout builds `NSLayoutConstraint` using the `==`, `<=`, or the `>=` operators with the base anchor on the left hand side and a layout expression on the right hand side.
-The layout expresion may be just a constant (if the lhs is a dimension anchor), or a combination of another anchor, an optional multiplier (`* <multiplier value>`) and an optional constant (`+/- <constant value>`).
+Building `NSLayoutConstraint`s is done by assigning _layout expressions_ to `NSLayoutAnchor` objects via custom equality operators (`==`, `<=`, or `>=`).
+The syntax for the _layout expresions_ is:
+* simple constant, for width and height anchors (e.g. `view.heightAnchor == 50`)
+* anchor (e.g. `view.leadingAnchor == container.centerXAnchor`)
+* anchor with multiplier (e.g. `view.widthAnchor <= container.widthAnchor * 0.8`)
+* anchor with constant (e.g. `view.leadingAnchor == thumbnail.trailingAnchor + 15`)
+* anchor with multiplier and constant (e.g. `view.heightAnchor == container.heightAnchor * 0.8 - 10`)
-> Width and height anchors can also have their constants assigned with `++` or `--` which just multiplies the constant value by 2.
-This is useful when you want to express some sort of padding or margin on both sides.
+> Width and height anchors can also have their constants assigned with `++` or `--` which just multiplies the value by 2.
+This is useful when you want to express paddings or margins on a view.
+E.g: `view.widthAnchor == container.widthAnchor -- 10` - this adds a margin of 10pt on the left and right and is equivalent to `view.widthAnchor == container.widthAnchor - 20`.

-To make layout construction even easier, all `UIView`s and `UILayoutGuide`s have a `constraints` helper method which takes a function builder closure.
-The closure has only one parameter - the object the `constraints` method was called on.
-This way, you can group related constraints into a single block of code.
+`FlooidLayout` also provides a result builder which generates a list of `NSLayoutConstraint`s.
+To use this resut builder, you can call the `constraints` method of  `UIView` (or `UILayoutGuide`) which would also activate the generated list of constraints.

 ## Modifications and variable assignment

-FlooidLayout allows you to perform inline changes on some of the constraint properties as well as store the constraint in a variable, thus keeping the declarative nature of your autolayout code.
+FlooidLayout allows you to perform inline changes on some of the constraint properties as well as store the constraint in a variable, thus maintaining the declarative nature of your autolayout code.

 #### Assigning custom priority